The Best Fall Drink Pumpkin Hot Chocolate

 Can I make it ahead?

-You can make the base ahead and refrigerate it, then reheat gently and add toppings before serving.
-It’s quick enough that I usually make it fresh, but the base holds up well for a day or two.
+Yes — you can make the base ahead and refrigerate it, then reheat gently and add toppings before serving.
+Of course, it’s quick enough that I usually make it fresh, but the base holds up well for a day or two.

 Can I make it without alcohol?

 Yes — the base recipe is completely family-friendly.
-The liqueur is entirely optional, just for a grown-up version.
+In fact, the liqueur is entirely optional, just for a grown-up version.

 Can I make it dairy-free or vegan?

 Absolutely.
-Use your favorite plant-based milk and a dairy-free whipped topping.
-Oat milk makes it especially creamy.
+Simply use your favorite plant-based milk and a dairy-free whipped topping.
+As a result, oat milk makes it especially creamy.

 Can I use fresh pumpkin instead of canned?

 Yes — use plain pumpkin puree, not pie filling.
-If using fresh, make sure it’s cooked down and smooth so it blends into the milk.
+However, if using fresh, make sure it’s cooked down and smooth so that it blends into the milk.

 How do I scale it up for a crowd?

-The recipe makes 2 servings; multiply as needed and warm it in a larger pot.
-It’s perfect for a self-serve hot chocolate bar at a party.
+Since the recipe makes 2 servings, simply multiply as needed and warm it in a larger pot.
+Ultimately, it’s perfect for a self-serve hot chocolate bar at a party.

 Pumpkin Hot Chocolate